samyuhan/redux-store/README.md

 - [Contribution](#contribution)
 - [Author](#author)
 ## Description
-This application was created to help keep track of your fitness workouts.
-You can start a new workout, or continue your workout.
-Make sure to put in the exercises to log your activity and see how many total hours and exercises you have completed for that specific workout!
-In the dashboard, you can see a log of your activity with bar graphs and pie charts.
-This was built with HTML/CSS, Javascript, Node, MongoDB.
+The task was to refactor the e-commerce platform so that it uses Redux.
+This Shop-shop site allows users to search for items that they can put in their cart and purchase.
+This was built with Node.js, GraphQL, Apollo Server, MongoDB, React, and Redux.
 ## Installation
 To install this generator, please download this repo onto your local computer.
 Then, make sure to install the npm packages by entering into terminal:
 ```